AleksandarProjekat/SURF_project/README.md

-This project is a final project in my bachelor studies.
-My area of focus and specialization within this project is RTL design,UVM verification and Linux Driver.
+This project is a final project in my bachelor studies, developed as part of a team of three members.
+My colleagues focused on System Level Design, while my area of focus and specialization within this project is RTL design, UVM verification, and Linux driver development.

-Here is a FULL project development flow with following steps :
+Here is the full project development flow with the following steps:

- 	1.System Level Design (ESL)
+  -System Level Design (ESL)

- 	2.RTL Design
+  -RTL Design

- 	3.UVM Verification
+  -UVM Verification

- 	4.Linux Driver
+  -Linux Driver